axiys/aerospike-example-set-eviction-lru/README.md

 # Aerospike Example: Least Recently Used (LRU) Cache
-When you have a loose collection of items, we want to remove items that have not been used.
+When you have a loose collection of items, we want to remove items that have not been used for a period of time (called TTL - Time To Live).

 ## Introduction
 This example demonstrates how am Aerospike namespace can be configured to act like a cache.
 This code demonstrates how